OmerAlimoglu/Anime-App/README.md

 ## Description

 In this project I'm using https://api.jikan.moe/v4/anime to fetch anime data.<br>
-I want to create a single page app for anyone who want to watch anime.<br>
+I want to create a single page app for anyone who want to search anime.<br>
 Just search bar will give you the chance to reach a rich content...

 [full description will be added later]